tanthanh85/network-automation-course/modules/09_switch_central_management/lab9.md

 ## Introduction

-Welcome to Module 9 of the Python Basics for Network Automation Lab Guide!
+Welcome to Module 9 of the NASP Lab Guide!
 In this module, you will build a simple Python-based management console for Cisco switches.
 This console will allow an administrator to interactively configure VLANs and assign ports.

 **It is crucial that you replace the dummy values for your Cisco switch with its actual IP address, username, and password to make the code functional.**